-As people are becoming more aware of their fitness levels and ways in which they can stay healthy, standing desks have increased in popularity because those who have previously had to sit behind a desk all day can now choose to stand instead which feels like a more active option.
+As people are becoming more aware of their fitness levels and ways in which they can stay healthy, standing desks have increased in popularity because those who have previously had to sit behind a desk all day can now choose to stand instead, which feels like a more active option.

 Although standing may not burn as many calories as walking does, it has been found that standing for an afternoon can burn up to 210 more calories than sitting, which would add up to almost 1000 calories a week if someone were to use a standing desk every afternoon.

-Opting for a standing desk can give you better posture over time as standing up will help to improve your core strength, and you are likely to feel less tired throughout the day as it is far more difficult to become sleepy while on your feet.
+Opting for a standing desk can give you better posture over time as standing up will help to improve your core strength, and you are likely to feel less tired throughout the day as it is far more challenging to become sleepy while on your feet.

-Although there are plenty of advantages associated with standing desks, there are some disadvantages to consider too before you decide to change how you work.
+Although there are plenty of advantages associated with standing desks, there are some disadvantages to consider before you decide to change how you work.

 Try switching between standing and sitting in short periods throughout the day, gradually increasing the time you spend standing for up to half of the working day.

-An anti-fatigue mat can help to eliminate the pains caused by standing by providing support for the knees, hips, and ankles as it will cushion your feet while you work which is far better for your body than if you were to be standing on a flat office carpet or wooden floor.
+An anti-fatigue mat can help to eliminate the pains caused by standing by providing support for the knees, hips, and ankles as it will cushion your feet while you work, which is far better for your body than if you were to be standing on a flat office carpet or wooden floor.

 See our range of specially designed Standing Desk Mats